-During 2013 our sales and marketing efforts were focused to capitalize on our expertise in these areas - electronic forms conversion, modernization, accessibility, webenablement, data capture, services, and software, and tools and services to address the legacy modernization/conversion market, including third party tools, legacy and post-conversion database support, development and support of database-backed web portals, and other web-based solutions, and management consulting services.
+During 2014, our sales and marketing efforts were focused to capitalize on our expertise in these areas - electronic forms conversion, modernization, accessibility, webenablement, data capture, services, and software, and tools and services to address the legacy modernization/conversion market, including third party tools, legacy and post-conversion database support, development and support of database-backed web portals, and other web-based solutions, mobile-based and tablet-based solutions.

-In 2013 we had a net loss of \$60,239.
-Our stockholders' equity was \$2,105,991 at December 31, 2013.
-Our gross profit decreased by \$151,528 while revenue increased \$420,831.
-The revenue increase is due to increases in sales of third-party software products and related maintenance contracts.
-Revenue from fees for professional services, which generally carries considerably higher gross profit percentages than software and maintenance sales, decreased \$931,736.
-Gross profits as a percentage of sales were consistent with 2012 for professional services and decreased from 14.0% to 12.6% for software sales.
-Despite our investment in additional sales resources in 2013, our expenses related to selling, general and administrative infrastructure decreased 1.8%, due mostly to decreases in overhead labor costs in 2013.
+In 2014, we had a net loss of \$30,000.
+Our stockholders' equity was \$2,090,000 at December 31, 2014.
+Our gross profit increased by \$128,000, while revenue decreased \$1,695,000.
+The revenue decrease is due mostly to decreases in direct sales of third-party software products and related maintenance contracts.
+Included in software sales are commissions on registered sales brought to our vendors by us but ordered directly from the vendor by the customer.
+In 2014 the Company earned \$829,000 from these commissions compared to \$291,000 in 2013.
+Had these sales orders been processed through us, the software sales revenue and the cost of software sales would both have been significantly higher, normalizing our gross profit percentage to be closer to that of recent years.
+Revenue from fees for professional services decreased by \$388,248.
+Gross profits as a percentage of sales decreased to 41.3% in 2014 from 44.8% in 2013 for professional services and increased from 12.6% in 2013 to 41.3% in 2014 for software sales.
+Our expenses related to selling, general and administrative infrastructure increased 2.0%, due mostly to increases in the costs associated with bids and proposals and costs of advertising and business promotion.